 IFRIC 20, Stripping Costs in the Production Phase of a Surface Mine On October 20, 2011, the IASB issued a new interpretation, IFRIC 20, to address accounting issues regarding waste removal costs incurred in surface mining activities during the production phase of a mine, referred to as production stripping costs.
 The new interpretation addresses the classification and measurement of production stripping costs as either inventory or as a tangible or intangible non-current 'stripping activity asset'.
 The standard also provides guidance for the depreciation or amortization and impairment of such assets.
 IFRIC 20 is effective for reporting years beginning on or after January 1, 2013, although earlier application is permitted.
-The Company will assess the impact of the standard once technical feasibility and commercial viability has been established.
+There was no impact to Diamcor on adoption of this standard.